Applications Open: November 1st, 2022

 Travel costs to and from Miami

 Conservation, research, and education are a fundamental part of the mission of modern zoos.
-Zoo Miami, ZMF, and FIU are happy to host the only zoo-based Research Experiences for Undergraduates (REU) program within the US, beginning in summer 2020.
+Zoo Miami, ZMF, and FIU are happy to host the only zoo-based Research Experiences for Undergraduates (REU) program within the US.
 Students in this program will conduct mentored research under the guidance of conservation biologists and conservation practitioners from Zoo Miami and from FIU.

 Like all REU programs, students in this program will have a guided introduction to how to conduct research:

 how to design a research project